 MiCare works with new migrants coming into Australia and aims to provide them with meaningful skills and connections.

 When it comes to our aged care services, MiCare follows the Polder Model, which is based on the Eden Alternative Concept.
 Our philosophy is based on building genuine relationships between our elders and our staff.
 Our households are small – often only 15 or 20 people, and our carers are there to connect with the elders, not merely be a medical and functional resource.
 While we have registered nursing staff on site, we approach our clients from the perspective of working with their skills and abilities, not concentrating on what they cannot do.

-To enable Elders to have comfortable, enjoyable, dignified and meaningful lives
+To enable migrants to have comfortable, enjoyable, dignified and meaningful lives